hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 # Value and Type Parameter Packs

 Generic functions currently require a fixed number of type parameters.
-It is not possible to write a function or subscript that accepts an arbitrary number of arguments with distinct types, instead requiring one of the following workarounds:
+It is not possible to write a generic function that accepts an arbitrary number of arguments with distinct types, instead requiring one of the following workarounds:

 * Erasing all of the types involved, e.g. using `Any...`
 * Using a single tuple type argument instead of separate type arguments